honghaile/honghaile.github.io/_posts/2021-09-21-books-from-hacker-news-comments.markdown

 One thing worth mentioning is that books recommended here are geared towards the tech and hacker news community - a community of hackers, entrepreneurs, and founders in the tech community.

-I end up getting seven new books after visiting this fantastic project:
+I end up getting seven new books after visiting this project:
 - Brave New World
 - Zen and the Art of Motorcycle Maintenance
 - Cryptonomicon